numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

         - So the little angle on the small triangle that sits where the new height reaches, is equal to θ radians
         - The derivative of sin(θ) is the ratio between the tiny change to the height d(sin(θ)) divided by the tiny change to the input of the function dθ
         - And that is the ratio between adjacent to angle θ / hypotenuse, and adj / hyp = cos(θ)!

+---

+### Video 4: Visualizing the chain rule and product rule

+**Key Concepts:**

+- How to take derivatives of combined functions
+- Functions can be added, multiplied, or composed (one inside the other)
+- If you know the derivative of two functions, what is the derivative of their sum, their product, and the function composition between them?

+- The sum rule:
+    - The derivative of the sum of two functions is the sum of their derivatives: ***d/dx (g(x) + h(x)) = dg/dx + dh/dx***
+    - Example d/dx (sin(x) + x²) = cos(x) + 2x
+    - Let's think about the function f(x) = sin(x) + x²
+    - On the graph, we add together the values of sin(x) + x² at each input
+    - For example, at x = 0.5, their sum is the length we get by stacking sin(0.5) + (0.5)² together
+    - To find the derivative, we have to think what happens if we nudge the input slightly, increasing it to 0.5 + dx:
+        - sin (0.5 + dx) + (0.5 + dx)²
+        - The difference between "before" and "after" is the df
+        - df = d(sin(x)) + d(x²)
+        - We know that the derivative of sin(x) is cos(x)
+        - This means that the little change d(sin(x)) = cos(0.5)dx
+        - Likewise, because the derivative of x² is 2x, the change in the height of the x squared graph is 2x times whatever dx was: 2(0.5)dx
+        - Rearranging: df/dx = cos(x) + 2x (the sum of the derivatives of its parts)
+            - d/dx (sin(x)) + (x²) = cos(x) + 2x
+            - d/dx (g(x) + h(x)) = dg/dx + dh/dx

+- The product rule:
+    - Think of a box with sides sin(x) and x²
+    - Focusing on the sin(x) side, we can see it increase as x increases until reaching 1, then decreasing as x still increases (due to the wavelike nature of the sin(x) graph)
+    - In the same way, the height is always changing as x²
+    - So f(x), defined as the product of these two functions, is the area of this box: f(x) = sin(x)x² = area
+    - For the derivative, let's think about how a tiny change dx in x, influences that area: what is the resulting change in area (df)?
+    - The dx nudge caused the width to change by some small d(sin(x)), and the height to change by some small d(x²)
+    - This gives us three little snippets of new area:
+        - A thin rectangle on the bottom whose area is its width sin(x) * its thin height d(x²)
+        - A thin rectangle on the right whose area is its height x² * its thin width d(sin(x))
+        - And a little d(x²) * d(sin(x)) piece we can ignore, as its area will be proportional to (dx)² since both changes are proportional to dx.
+And that becomes negligible as dx approaches zero
+    - Applying what we know about the derivatives of x² and sin(x), the tiny change d(x²) will be about 2x dx, and d(sin(x)) will be cos(x)dx
+        - df = sin(x)2x dx + x²cos(x)dx
+        - df/dx = sin(x)2x + x²cos(x)
+    - More generally:
+        - df = g(x)dh + h(x)dg
+        - ***df/dx = g(x) dh/dx + h(x) dg/dx***
+    - "Left d(Right) + Right d(Left)"
+        - d/dx (sin(x)x²)
+        - Left: sin(x)
+        - Right: x²
+        - Left (Right derivative): sin(x)2x
+        - Right (Left derivative): x²cos(x)
+    - Note: If we multiply by a constant, things get a lot simpler.
+The derivative is the constant multiplied by the derivative of the function: d/dx(2sin(x)) = 2cos(x)

+- The chain rule for function composition:
+    - If g(x) = sin(x) and h(x) = x², function composition is g(h(x))
+    - g(h(x)) = sin(x²)
+    - Imagine three number lines:
+        - The first one holds the value of x
+        - The second one holds the value of x²
+        - The third one holds the value of sin(x²)
+    - So the function (...)² gets us from line 1 to line 2
+    - And the function sin() gets us from line 2 to line 3
+    - If I move x to 3, x² will move up to 9
+    - And the bottom value being sin(9) goes to approximately 0.412
+    - For the derivative, let's nudge x by a little dx
+        - Imagine the starting x was 1.5
+        - The resulting nudge to the second value, the change in x² caused by such a dx, is d(x²), expanding to 2x dx, which for our specific input would be 2(1.5)dx
+        - But for now, we can just simplify x² to h, and d(x²) to dh for this nudge
+        - This makes it easier to think about the third value, which is now sin(h)
+        - Its change is d(sin(h)), the tiny change caused by the nudge dh
+            - Note: The fact that d(sin(h)) is moving to the left, while dh is going to the right, it means that d(sin(h)) will be negative.
+The sign depends on whether cos(h) is positive or negative at that particular point
+        - We know that d(sin(h)) = cos(h)dh
+        - If we replace h with x² again, d(sin(x²)) = cos(x²)d(x²)
+        - So we know that the bottom nudge on the third line will be a size of cos(x²)d(x²)
+        - Unfolding even further, the intermediate nudge d(x²) = 2x dx
+        - So the final bottom nudge on the third line will be cos(x²) 2x dx
+        - For example cos(1.5²) * 2(1.5)dx
+            - We started at x = 1.5
+            - And the size of the nudge on that third line will be about cos(1.5²) * 2(1.5)dx
+            - It's proportional to the size of dx, and this derivative is giving us that proportionality constant
+    - d/dx sin(x²) = cos(x²)2x
+    - We have the derivative of the outer function, taking in the unaltered inside function, and then we are multiplying it by the derivative of the inside function
+    - The derivative of Outer(Inner) = d(Outer(Inner)) * d(Inner)
+    - d/dx g(h(x)) = dg/dh(h(x)) * dh/dx(x)
+    - dg/dh: The derivative of g evaluated on h, multiplied by the derivative of h
+        - In our 3 line setup, when we took the derivative of the d(sin(h)), we expanded the size of that nudge as cos(h)dh
+        - We didn't immediately know how the size of that bottom nudge depended on x
+        - But we could take the derivative with respect to that intermediate variable h
+        - Figure out how to express the size of the nudge of that third line as some multiple of dh, the size of the nudge on the second line
+        - And it was only after that that we unfolded further by figuring out what dh was
+    - ***d/dx g(h(x)) = dg/dh * dh/dx = dg/dx***
+        - In this chain rule expression, we are looking at the ratio between a tiny change in g (dg) - the final output, to a tiny change in h that caused it (dh) h being the value that we plug into g
+        - Then multiply that by the tiny change in h (dh) divided by the tiny change in x that caused it (dx)
+        - Those dh cancel out and they give us a ratio between the change in that final output and the change to the input that cause it through a chain of events.

+---

+### Video 5:

+**Key Concepts:**

+-